oomph-lib/oomph-lib/CONTRIBUTING.md

 - The cloned repository on your computer (obtained by cloning your forked repository).

-    This repository is local forked to your computer and is cloned from your remote forked repository.
+    This repository is local to your computer and is cloned from your remote forked repository.
 It is where you do all your work before ultimately commiting it, via the procedure described below, to the GitHub-hosted remote repositories.

     You create this repository from the command line on your computer, using
    ```bash